danielmuthama/Gesture-controlled-lock-in-Arduino/README.md

 I got most of my some of my hardware components from Jumia Kenya and the APDS-9960 sensor from Spark fun.
 We could only use an Arduino Uno or Micro 3.3v, as any other board won't work for some odd reason.
 > How to Assemble

 Attach the LCD as shown.
 If you don't have a 10k potentiometer, use a 1k resistor going from contrast to GND.
 The APDS-9960 sensor will need to be shifted if using the Arduino Uno, so what I did is take the SCL and SDA and connect them to a 4.7k resistor, then draw them high by taking the 4.7k resistor to 3.3v.
-Then connect them to A4 and A5, accordingly (see schematic).
+Then connect them to A4 and A5, accordingly (see schematic below).
 The Arduino can run off of a 9v battery with a DC power barrel attached.
 > Enclosure

 I used a simple cardboard box and cut holes out of it to match where the components would go.
 You could solder this all to a piece of board, but I just left it in the breadboard and connected jumper wires to the components.
-After I was finished, it looked like this.
+After I was through, it looked like this.
 > Schematic
 <img src="https://raw.githubusercontent.com/danielmuthama/Gesture-controlled-lock-in-Arduino/master/schematic_bb3_ojGtzuoycT.png" width="500" height="400" />